Grade 10 Electives

 Level 1 is a full credit course which expands on your cooking knowledge and will delve deeper into food and nutrition topics.
 Topics will include foods that help or hinder health, global issues regarding food, trends in health and wellness.
 Be prepared to try new and different foods from around the world from main course meals, desserts, to a variety of fruits and vegetables.

-This course is designed to enhance students’ written and oral skills in French as a second language.
+French 20G is designed to enhance students’ written and oral skills in French as a second language.
 Emphasis is placed on usage of the past and future verb tenses.
-Students will also be introduced to French culture through literature, music, and food.
+Students will be introduced to French culture through literature, music, food, etc. Participation in learning activities is a must, and the use of French is encouraged as much as possible.

 Prerequisite: French 10G